mlbonatelli/SciCommMgz/README.md

 ## What are we doing?

-The main pressure that undergrad and graduate students suffer in university is for them to publish papers in high impact magazines.
+Science is everywhere.
+From your smartphone to the water that you drink.
+We need to talk about it.

+But you see, scientists are usually under a lot of pressure to publish papers in high impact magazines.
+Which is not completly wrong, through these papers scientists can communicate the results from their reseaches to the entire community!
+I mean scientists community.

 ## Who are we?

 [Maria][link_mlbonatelli] and [Gacielle][link_graciellehigino] met each other on Twitter.
 They are both from Brazil but they live far apart from each other - almost a 10 hour drive.
 But since they met, they have realised that they share a commom passion: Science Communication.
-Or as people usually say SciComm.
+Or as people usually say ***SciComm***.
 Now, they are both involved in projects to put SciComm on the map.
 They want to empower scientists to perform good and interesting SciCom (Want to know more that?
 See [IGNITE][link_ignite]) and create places, such as this Magazine, where they can share content about SciComm.

 ## What do we need?

-Soon.
+We need people that con

 ## Get involved
 Soon.